Update for Victoria

 The health, safety and wellbeing of our residents, clients and staff is our absolute priority.

-A robust response to COVID-19 was put in place by Uniting AgeWell at the outset of the pandemic and this response has continued to evolve as the situation and risk changes.
+A robust response to COVID-19 and pandemic plan was put in place by Uniting AgeWell at the outset of the pandemic and this response has continued to evolve as the situation and risk changes.

 We remain ever-vigilant, with precautionary measures ongoing to ensure a safe environment for all.
 We will continue to carefully monitor the situation and quickly respond to any change in risk as needed.